kianenigma/what-blockchain-actually/content/Content/Appendices/Moon Math - ZKP, FHE and MPC.md

+---
+Description: 3 of the most prominent branches of new cryptography used in blockchains.
+---

 This chapter gives a very high level overview of the three technologies that are often called "Moon Math" or "Programmable Cryptography".
 They have all advanced significantly in the last decade thanks to the [[Web3]] space's need for them.

 ## ZKP - Zero Knowledge Proofs